 Your glucose meter is on the table.
 You insert a new test strip, load a fresh lancet into your lancing device, snap the tiny needle into the side of your finger, and squeeze until a fresh, red dome gathers.
 You apply the drop of blood to the edge of the strip and watch as your meter counts down to reveal a meaningful number.
 That number can change the course of your entire day.
 Or, it could just be a checkpoint that passes by until the next one.
 But have you ever taken a moment to wonder how this key diabetes technology works?

 How your meter measures the sugar in your blood

 Blood glucose test strips contain a capillary that sucks the blood up into the test strip.
-The glucose in the blood reacts with chemicals on the strip.
-The meter runs an electrical current through the test strip.
-The total charge passing through is proportional to the amount of glucose in the blood sample.
+It reaches an enzyme electrode where an electrical current is created.
+The charge passing through the electrode is proportional to the amount of glucose in the blood sample.
 So, if your meter reads 90 mg/dL, there are 90 milligrams of glucose in a deciliter of your blood.

 Fingertips are sensitive because of the high concentration of nerves.
 To avoid the pain, many people draw blood from other areas.
 Most blood glucose meters were originally designed to be used with capillary blood taken from a finger prick.
 Some, including all of the meters we carry, have been approved for alternate site testing (AST), which is blood drawn from areas other than your fingertip, such as your palm or arm.
 If you are interested in AST, read your meter directions to find out if it’s approved for alternate site testing before attempting to make the change.